samuelmatlock/samuelmatlock/README.md

 # 👋 Hi, I’m @SamuelMatlock

 *Front-end developer with special focuses in Isomorphic High-Performance JavaScript Apps, Web Assets & Storage, and User Experience Design.
 Graduate of the University of California, Irvine.
 Currently attending Tech Elevator full-stack development BootCamp while planning to begin professional work as a full-time developer in December.
-I look forward to meeting more professionals in the software engineering field and furthering myself, so please don't hesitate to connect!* DAILY
+I look forward to meeting more professionals in the software engineering field and furthering myself, so please don't hesitate to connect!*

 Currently studying at the TechElevator Bootcamp :mortar_board: Can't wait to meet more people in the profession!